Blog by Erik Panu, Chief Business Officer, SmartDV

 Day 2: Wednesday, November 8th

-I started the morning with Codasip CEO Ron Black’s keynote address on processor security, during which he offered exciting details on Codasip’s industry-first commercial implementation of CHERI.
+I started with Codasip CEO Ron Black’s keynote on processor security and CHERI—an industry-first commercial implementation.

 In Summary

-SmartDV’s customizable design IP and VIP cores make ideal complements to RISC-V processors because of our willingness toward, and deep experience with, IP customization—and even the creation of completely bespoke IP.
-Gone are the days of being locked into an IP supplier’s rigid feature sets or gate counts.
-Sourcing design IP and VIP from SmartDV means gaining a trusted IP partner whose expert engineers will become an extension of your own team and work alongside you to achieve the precise functionality and PPA you need to succeed.
+SmartDV’s customizable design IP and VIP are ideal complements to RISC-V. Gone are the days of rigid, one-size-fits-all IP.
+With SmartDV, you gain a trusted partner whose engineers become an extension of your team to achieve the precise functionality and PPA you need.

 About Erik Panu

 Erik Panu leads the North American and European businesses for SmartDV, heading a team of sales, marketing, and technical professionals who support customer engagements, press/media, events, and company operations.
-Erik’s past career experiences—as general manager of the Cadence IP Group and head of business at AI startups including BabbleLabs—position him to scale SmartDV’s business to better and more broadly provide value to SmartDV’s customers.
-Erik lives with his family in the Santa Cruz Mountains of California, right at the edge of Silicon Valley.
+Erik’s past roles—as GM of the Cadence IP Group and business leader at AI startups including BabbleLabs—position him to scale SmartDV’s business to better serve customers.
+He lives with his family in the Santa Cruz Mountains of California.